Andrew Bird: Signed to Fat Possum Records (2006–2011)

 In September 2006, Bird signed to Fat Possum Records, and in March 2007 he released his third post-Bowl of Fire album, Armchair Apocrypha.
-The album was recorded in collaboration with electronic musician Martin Dosh, and includes a track composed by Dosh (with lyrics by Bird) entitled "Simple X".
+The album was recorded in collaboration with electronic musician Dosh, and includes a track composed by Dosh (with lyrics by Bird) entitled "Simple X".
 This song first appeared without Bird's lyrics as "Simple Exercises" on Dosh's 2004 release Pure Trash.
-The album was produced by Ben Durrant (who had worked on Dosh's The Lost Take), and also featured Haley Bonar and Chris Morrissey.
+The album was produced by Ben Durrant and also featured Haley Bonar and Chris Morrissey.
 The album went on to sell over 100,000 copies.

-In promotion of Armchair Apocrypha, Bird made his network television debut on April 10, 2007, performing "Plasticities" (from the new album) on the Late Show with David Letterman.
-He also appeared on Late Night with Conan O'Brien on June 14, 2007, performing "Imitosis" from the same album.
-These appearances were accompanied by an extensive tour, which ended with sell-out performances at the Beacon Theatre, New York and the Orpheum Theater, Los Angeles.
+During promotion of Armchair Apocrypha, Bird made his network television debut on April 10, 2007, performing "Plasticities" on the Late Show with David Letterman.
+He also appeared on Late Night with Conan O'Brien on June 14, 2007, performing "Imitosis".
+These appearances were accompanied by a tour, which ended with sell-out performances at the Beacon Theatre and the Orpheum Theatre.

-In January 2007, Bird made an appearance on the Noggin television network's Jack's Big Music Show, playing the part of Dr. Stringz and appearing in order to mend Mary's broken dulcimer.
+In January 2007, Bird made an appearance on the Noggin television network's Jack's Big Music Show, playing the part of Dr. Stringz.
 Bird sang a brief song called "Dr. Stringz", written specially for the show.
-He now often plays it live as an introduction to the song "Fake Palindromes".
+He often plays it live as an introduction to the song "Fake Palindromes".

-On May 20, 2007, National Public Radio aired a live concert by Bird from Washington, D.C.'s 9:30 Club He also worked with Reverb, a non-profit environmental organization, for his 2007 spring tour.
+On May 20, 2007, National Public Radio aired a live concert by Bird from Washington, D.C.'s 9:30 Club.
+He also worked with Reverb, a non-profit environmental organization, for his 2007 spring tour.

-Five of his songs – "Banking on a Myth" from "The Mysterious Production of Eggs", a medley of "I" from Weather Systems and "Imitosis" from "Armchair Apocrypha", and "Skin" and "Weather Systems" from Weather Systems – have been licensed for use by Marriott Residence Inn.
+Five of his songs – "Banking on a Myth", a medley of "I" and "Imitosis", "Skin", and "Weather Systems" – have been licensed for use by Marriott Residence Inn.

-Since March 2008, Bird has contributed to "Measure for Measure", a New York Times blog in which musicians write about their songwriting process.
-In it, he has charted the development of the song "Oh No", previewing samples at various stages of development through to the finished album recording.
-He also discussed the conception of the song "Natural Disaster", the recording of instrumental piece "Hot Math", and previewed "Master Sigh".
-The first two songs were later released on Bird's 2009 album Noble Beast, whilst the latter two appeared on its bonus disc Useless Creatures.
-"Oh No" was featured in the show Billions.